LuisEncastin/LuisEncastin/README.md

 📫 You can reach me out at https://www.linkedin.com/in/luisencastin/

 👾 Gotcha!
-If you are a job recruiter, or you are interested on working together send me a DM with the name of this pokémon **Anti spammers method, wink**:
+If you are a job recruiter, or you are interested on working together send me a DM with the name of this pokémon **(Anti spammers method), wink**:

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠛⠛⢀⡈⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠛⠛⢀⣀⡸⠄⢸⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿